tomcritchlow/tomcritchlow.github.io/_posts/2020-07-23-indie-biz-canvas.md

 ---
 layout: blog
-title: Creating an Indie Consulting Business Model Canvas
+title: The Indie Consulting Business Model Canvas V0.1
-subtitle: Sharing my own and a template for V0.1 to use
+subtitle: A way of thinking about your practice
 ---

 Earlier this week we ran a highly experimental session around defining and mapping out an indie consulting business model canvas.